MoneyTalks.Vote

 Control of the United States Senate and House of Representatives in 2026 will be decided in a relatively small number of competitive states and districts.
 In those places, fundraising is one of the earliest and most measurable signals of a campaign's strength.
 A candidate's receipts reveal how much support they have assembled; their cash on hand shows how much firepower they can still deploy; and the split between small individual donors and political action committees hints at where that support is coming from.
 Long before a single vote is cast, the money tells a story about which races the two parties believe are truly winnable.

 MoneyTalks.Vote organizes the competitive landscape into two groups.
-The top tier covers the seven states where both parties are concentrating the most money and attention: Arizona, Georgia, Michigan, Nevada, North Carolina, Pennsylvania, and Wisconsin.
-The second tier covers states such as Texas, Florida, Ohio, Minnesota, Alaska, New Hampshire, Nebraska, and Virginia, where spending is heavy in specific races even if the statewide outcome looks more settled.
+The Battleground States group covers the seven states where both parties are concentrating the most money and attention: Arizona, Georgia, Michigan, Nevada, North Carolina, Pennsylvania, and Wisconsin.
+The Emerging Battlegrounds group covers states such as Texas, Florida, Ohio, Minnesota, Alaska, New Hampshire, Nebraska, and Virginia, where spending is heavy in specific races even if the statewide outcome looks more settled.
 Every figure on this site comes straight from Federal Election Commission filings and is shown exactly as the campaigns reported it.

 Each battleground has its own political history and its own reasons for being close.
 These nonpartisan guides explain what is driving the contest in each state and what to watch in the money: